NYC Cops fabricated evidence to detain RNC protestors

 Despite the 9-11 commission review and the Congressional cursory investigation into the intelligence failures, it appears that but for a massive overhaul of law enforcement, the public should have every reason to believe, expect, anticipate, and be unwise to believe otherwise, that their rights will be violated in order for the government to achieve illegitimate and unlawful purposes.

-Despite the outside voice of the UN and other pressure that might otherwise the United States of the rule of law in re and treatment of prisoners, that the United States officers at both the federal and local level remain out of control, poorly managed, and continue to get a green light to commit abuses, perjury, and official misconduct contrary to law.
+Despite the outside voice of the UN and other pressure that might otherwise the United States of the rule of law in re war crimes and treatment of prisoners, that the United States officers at both the federal and local level remain out of control, poorly managed, and continue to get a green light to commit abuses, perjury, and official misconduct contrary to law.

 In turn, it appears that all reasonable efforts have been exhausted to bring about a peaceful resolution to the problem.
 Thus, I encourage all the come forward with evidence about official misconduct within the New York City Police Department.